A MIX OF EASE AND BURDEN: SEBI’s latest regulatory push redefines the role of DTs and issuers

 Fig 1: Activities permitted to be carried on by DTs

-A timeline of 6 months has been provided to transfer permitted activities to a separate business unit.
+A timeline of 6 months from the date of notification (i.e by April 27, 2026) has been provided to transfer permitted activities to a separate business unit.

 Another major restriction which Reg.
 9C (1) provides, is a prohibition on RBI-regulated entities to undertake DT activities.
 DTs which are also RBI-regulated are mandated to carry out activities of DT through a separate business unit only.

-Additionally, to maintain transparency, Reg.
-9C(2) mandates DTs to ensure the net worth as per DT Regs.
+Additionally, Reg.
+9C(2) mandates DTs to ring-fence the net worth stipulated in DT Regs.
 (Reg.
-7A) is ring-fenced to safeguard it from any adverse impact arising from undertaking other activities by DT.
+7A) to ensure that it remains insulated from any adverse impact arising from undertaking other activities by DT.

 Standardisation of Debenture Trust Deed (‘DTD’) format